You Are Here:

 CHOOSE YOUR SURFACE!

-Acrylic, Cultured Marble, Fiberglass, Formica, Porcelain, or Tile surfaces ... we can refinish them all!
-Click an image to get to the specific area of refinishing in which you're interested - or, click here for information on how to get a QUICK BID.
+Acrylic, Cultured Marble, Fiberglass, Formica, Porcelain, or Tile ... we can refinish all of these surfaces!
+Click on an image below to get to the specific area of refinishing in which you're interested - or, click here for information on how to get a QUICK BID.

-Acrylics have a smooth finish, offer good heat retention, and are non-porous, but the finish is also quite soft and can scratch easily.
+Acrylics have a smooth finish, offer good heat retention, and are non-porous.
+The down side to acrylics is that the finish is soft and can scratch easily.

 Fiberglass is lightweight and inexpensive, but it also has a low shine, is prone to stress cracks, and typically does not have a smooth surface.